CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Ability to Print and Share Schedules
 ### Functionality
-Upon completing the organizer to create a valid schedule, the user will be able to access a printing screen.
-In addition, users will be able to share a link, that gives the querier access to print/veiw the completed schedule.
 ### Design
 We will need to be able to write schedules to a local save and then be able to send it to other applications.
 We will need to research how to